Photo credit: © Eatwell101.com

 1. Warm up olive oil in a crockpot.

-2. Peel the onions and garlic, chop them finely.
+2. Peel the onions and garlic, and chop them finely.

-3. Put onion and garlic in the crockpot, then sauté until onions are translucent.
+3. Put the onion and garlic in the crockpot, then sauté until the onions are translucent.

 4. Add meat cut into regular cubes, then stir-fry for 5 to 6 minutes over high heat.

-5. Add the white wine and let reduce to 1/3.
+5. Add the white wine and let it reduce to 1/3.

 6. Add mustard seeds, mix, then add chicken stock.

-7. Bring to a boil, cover and reduce heat under the pot.
+7. Bring to a boil, cover, and reduce the heat under the pot.
 Simmer with very small boiling bubbles for 1:30 (or until meat is tender).

-8. After about one hour and half, the meat should be very tender.
+8. After about one and a half hours, the meat should be very tender.
 Add the heavy cream, and mix.

 9. Heat the mixture again, and remove the pan from the heat when it comes to boiling again — cream shouldn’t boil, so watch out.